ravivyas84/go-blog/posts/9-things-to-consider-when-planning-pricing.md

 ## Price on Value

 Value is a word you will hear a lot, from me too.
 At the end of the day what you are charging for is the value provided to the user.
 More importantly, it is the value that the user can comprehend.
-If they can’t then figure out the value they are receiving they won’t pay.
+If they can't then figure out the value they are receiving they won't pay.
 On the same lines, if they think the value you are providing is too low, they might not want to pay your asking price.

-Let’s take Slack, for example, the value users get from Slack is fully managed simplified, collaborative communication between people.
+Let's take Slack, for example, the value users get from Slack is fully managed simplified, collaborative communication between people.
 The value is not derived by Slack killing email for you, it never can, neither is it derived from Slack enabling one on one communications, or having any number of chat rooms/channels.
 If it was, the pricing would be based on the number of chats or channels, etc. Most users would not be able to comprehend pricing based on any such abstract mechanism.

 On the other hand, if you are PubNub, you will charge on the number of messages, and the value you are proving is delivery of chat messages and APIs for the same, thus you would charge on the number of messages and in this case, your users will understand what they are paying for.